pmanojlovic/flint/docs/data.md

 :prog: flint_catalogues
 ```

-This will download a set of reference catalogues from (ViZieR)[https://vizier.cds.unistra.fr/].
+The `flint_catalogues download` task will download a set of reference catalogues from [ViZieR](https://vizier.cds.unistra.fr/).
 The complete list of catalogues may be listed with `flint_catalogues list`.
 At present there is no mechanism to introduce additional reference catalogues in configuration file based way - they have to be described in source code with an additional `flint.catalgue.Catalogue` class definition.

 See `flint.catalogue.KNOWN_REFERENCE_CATALOGUES` (in the source or through programmatically) should a new `ViZieR` catalogue need to be added.